-Cordocentesis is usually done in an outpatient facility or the health care provider's office, but in some cases it might be done in the hospital.
+Before week 24 of pregnancy, cordocentesis is usually done in an outpatient facility or the health care provider's office.
+After week 24 of pregnancy, cordocentesis is usually done in the hospital.
 At least one assistant will likely help your health care provider during the procedure.

 During the procedure